aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 ##### Approval Actions

-For any additional source code updates after the pipeline has been deployed and executed successfully you will be required to approve or reject the change-set execution.
+Any deployments will require the approval of a change set before the deployment can proceed.
 There will be an email sent to the admin email address, which will include a link to the approval request.
+You will need to ensure you have confirmed the subscription in order to receive the notification.

-Alternatively you can do this via the console or cli [Approve or Reject an Approval Action in CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-approve-or-reject.html)
+Alternatively you can do this by navigating the console or you can use the cli [Approve or Reject an Approval Action in CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-approve-or-reject.html)

+To use the CLI it requires the creation of a JSON document and knowing the token for the last execution.
+See the documentation above for details on this.

+> aws codepipeline put-approval-result --cli-input-json file://approvalstage-approved.json

 ## Clean-up